 Because worrying, fretting, and becoming emotionally upset stress the body, these types of behaviors can interfere with stress reduction and recovery from hyperstimulation.

 How do I cope with anxiety during an asthma attack?

 Asthma can cause a shortness of breath.
 Being short of breath can trigger an involuntary panic attack, as well as a voluntary panic attack if you believe your survival is at risk.

 You can remedy this by having rescue medication available, understanding how long it takes for your medication to work, knowing when to seek emergency help, and by calming yourself down.
-It’s also helpful to make an ‘action plan’ ahead of time so that you don’t have to try and figure things out during an asthma attack.
+It’s also helpful to make an ‘action plan’ in collaboration with your doctor ahead of time so that you don’t have to try and figure things out during an asthma attack.

 Gergen says, “The best stress reliever is having your medications and an action plan and knowing how to use it.”

 If you are concerned that asthma may prevent you from living a normal life, you may want to talk with an anxiety disorder therapist to help you address this concern as well as help you devise strategies on how to best manage asthma while living a normal life.